 (4) Subject to subsection (3), the Corporation may cancel, or suspend the operation of, any registration or area licence at discretion.

-(5) The cancellation, or suspension of the operation, of a registration or area licence may relate to the doing of some, but not all, of the activities or things authorized by the registration or licence.
+(5) The cancellation, or suspension of the operation, of a registration or area licence may relate to the doing of some, but not all, of the activities or things authorised by the registration or licence.

 [Section 22D inserted by No. 11 of 1995 s.
 30.]